Prairie Women's Health Centre of Excellence

 Women and Health: Experiences in a Rural Regional Health Authority

-J. Roberts, M. Falk, South Eastman Health/Santé Sud-Est Inc.
+J. Roberts, M. Falk and South Eastman Health/Santé Sud-Est Inc.

 Rural and Remote Women's Health and the Kirby-Keon Report on Mental health.
 A Preliminary Gender-Place Analysis